-Basically, the market perspective can be deemed to be the right approach to limit subjective discretion or judgment.
-But applying that perspective with the general exit notion ignores the actually intended use of the recognised assets and liabilities and, therefore, bears the risk that a measurement based on fictitious elements will not appropriately reflect what it is supposed to reflect which causes the information not being decision-useful.
+This general notion ignores the use of the recognised assets and liabilities and focuses on the perspective of fictitious market participants for objectification purposes in many circumstances.
+The market perspective can basically be the right approach if it is motivated by the intent to limit subjective discretion or judgment, but in most circumstances it will not cause information being decision useful since it unduly takes fictitious elements into account.
 This is the case particularly with regard to circumstances in which the exit scenario is not relevant for the reporting entity.
-We see many situations in which the reporting entity does not intend a sale or in which a sale is simply not possible.
-Thus, if the IASB were to finally implement the proposed definition of fair value in IFRSs the scope should be further reduced.
+We see many situations in which the reporting entity does not intent a sale or in which a sale is not.
+Thus, if the IASB were to finally implement the proposed definition of fair value in IFRSs the scope should be further shortened.
 Please see our further comments on question 2.

-Different circumstances demand different measurement objectives and, therefore, the measurement should be based on either an exit notion or an entry notion, depending on the underlying transaction or event that is to be accounted for.
-Concluding, we recommend omitting the term "fair value" and using terms instead that indicate the basis and the objective of the measurement more clearly than "fair value", such as "current exit price" or "current entry price".
+Different circumstances demand different measurement objectives and, therefore, the measurement should be based on either an exit notion or an entry notion.
+Concluding, we recommend omitting the term "fair value" but to use the terms "current exit price" or "current entry price" instead, since these terms indicate the basis and the objective of the measurement much clearer than "fair value".

-We do not support the general notion of liabilities to be measured based on a transfer assumption, since in the vast majority of cases liabilities are not transferred.
-A measurement which is based on a notion that is far away from actual practice can hardly be decision-useful.
+We do not support the general notion of liabilities to be measured based on a transfer assumption, since liabilities are not transferred in the very most cases.
+A measurement which is based on a notion that is far away from actual practise does not mean to be decision useful.
 If the IASB were to stick to the transfer notion further scope exemptions would become necessary.

-From our point of view a fair value measurement of liabilities should be based on the question of how the entity can dispose of the liability most advantageously.
+From our point of view a fair value measurement of liabilities should be based on the question how the entity can dispose of the liability most advantageously.
 This approach comprises a settlement.
-Therefore, we recommend altering the definition accordingly, i.e. to change to "to settle a liability".
+Therefore, we recommend altering the definition accordingly ("to transfer or to settle a liability").